dariuswiles/simpleos/04-print-macros/README.md

     println!("{}", "Two blank lines should be printed above this line");
 ```

-## Moving the New Code to a New Module
+## Moving the New Code to a Separate Module

 To stop the src/main.rs code getting cluttered with the console printing code, move the latter into a new file in the same directory with the following abbreviated contents: